stacksgov/sips/sip-tbd/sip-tbd-taproot_payments.md

  **Source:** [Slushpool](https://slushpool.com/en/stats/btc/), accurate as of May 24, 2022

 Integrating Taproot scripts could have a positive impact on the Stacks ecosystem.
 Taking this a step further to incorporate optionality for Taproot script payouts to smart contracts aids new mining pools to start mining.

-Please comment below if you are in favor, against, and/or have concerns.
-Your input will help the feature be ranked against other work in progress for the Stacks blockchain.

 # Backwards Compatibility